Local Resources

 - Help me Grow: A voluntary family support program for pregnant women or new parents.
 330.343.8171.

 - OhioGuidestone (formerly PFCS): Since 1970, Personal and Family Counseling Services (PFCS) has been helping individuals and families by providing counseling, support, advocacy and education, with a focus on prevention as well as treatment.
 Our services are available to all residents of Tuscarawas and Carroll counties.
-In 2013, PFCS became an affiliate of OhioGuidestone.
-OhioGuidestone is not only one of the largest behavioral health agencies in the state but has been providing services to Ohio residents for over 150 years.

 - Rainbow Connection: Local Health Charity.
 330.343.8686.

-- Tuscarawas Clinic for the Working Uninsured: The Tuscarawas Clinic for the Working Uninsured is a non-profit 501(c)(3) corporation founded in a effort to improve access to health care for working, uninsured adults who live at or near the poverty level in Tuscarawas County.
+- Tuscarawas Clinic for the Working Uninsured: The Tuscarawas Clinic for the Working Uninsured is a non-profit 501(c)(3) corporation founded in an effort to improve access to health care for working, uninsured adults who live at or near the poverty level in Tuscarawas County.
 330.364.1853.

-- Tuscarawas County Health Department: The Tuscarawas County Health Department is dedicated to promoting healthy choices, preventing disease, protecting the environment for all persons who live, work and play in our community.
+- Tuscarawas County Health Department: The Tuscarawas County Health Department is dedicated to promoting healthy choices, preventing disease, and protecting the environment for all persons who live, work and play in our community.
 330.343.5555.

 Grants and Legal